-I have started reading a book titled “100 to 1 in the Stock Market”, in which the author Thomas Phelps talks about how investors can make more of their investment opportunities.
+I was re-reading this book titled “100 to 1 in the Stock Market”, in which the author Thomas Phelps talks about, well, how investors can grow their wealth one hundredfold through buy-and-hold investing.

 The book starts with a story of five poor Arabs who are woken up one night by an angel.

 “Each of you can have one wish,” the angel says.

 “Give me a donkey,” asks the first Arab, and he is granted his wish.